ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 Web security model, WebTransport imposes certain requirements on any specific protocol used.

-Any WebTransport protocol MUST use TLS {{!RFC8446}} or a semantically equivalent security protocol (for instance, DTLS {{?I-D.ietf-tls-dtls13}}).
+All WebTransport protocols MUST use TLS {{!RFC8446}} or a semantically equivalent security protocol (for instance, DTLS {{?I-D.ietf-tls-dtls13}}).
 The protocols SHOULD use TLS version 1.3 or later, unless they aim for backwards compatibility with legacy systems.

-Any WebTransport protocol MUST require the user agent to obtain and maintain explicit consent from the server to send data.
+All WebTransport protocols MUST require the user agent to obtain and maintain explicit consent from the server to send data.
 For connection-oriented protocols (such as TCP or QUIC), the connection establishment and keep-alive mechanisms suffice.
-STUN Consent Freshness {{?RFC7675}} is another example of the mechanism satisfying this requirement.
+STUN Consent Freshness {{?RFC7675}} is another example of a mechanism satisfying this requirement.

-Any WebTransport protocol MUST limit the rate at which the client sends data.
+All WebTransport protocols MUST limit the rate at which the client sends data.
 This SHOULD be accomplished via a feedback-based congestion control mechanism (such as {{?RFC5681}} or {{?RFC9002}}).

-Any WebTransport protocol MUST support simultaneously establishing multiple sessions between the same client and server.
+All WebTransport protocols MUST support simultaneously establishing multiple sessions between the same client and server.

-Any WebTransport protocol MUST prevent the clients from establishing transport sessions to network endpoints that are not WebTransport servers.
+All WebTransport protocols MUST prevent clients from establishing transport sessions to network endpoints that are not WebTransport servers.

-Any WebTransport protocol MUST provide a way for servers to filter clients that can access it by checking the initiating origin {{!RFC6454}}.
+All WebTransport protocols MUST provide a way for the user agent to indicate the origin {{!RFC6454}} of the client to the server.

-Any WebTransport protocol MUST provide a way for a server endpoint location to be described using a URI {{!RFC3986}}.
+All WebTransport protocols MUST provide a way for a server endpoint location to be described using a URI {{!RFC3986}}.
 This enables integration with various Web platform features that represent resources as URIs, such as Content Security Policy [CSP].

 # Session Establishment

-WebTransport session establishment is most often asynchronous, although in some transports it can succeed instantaneously (for instance, if a transport is immediately pooled with an existing connection).
-A session MUST NOT be considered established until it is secure against replay attacks.
-For instance, in protocols creating a new TLS 1.3 session {{!RFC8446}}, this would mean that the user agent MUST NOT treat the session as established until it received a Finished message from the server.

-In some cases, a WebTransport protocol might allow transmitting data before the session is established; an example is TLS 0-RTT data.
-Since this data can be replayed by attackers, it MUST NOT be used unless the client has explicitly requested 0-RTT for specific streams or datagrams it knows to be safely replayable.
+WebTransport session establishment is an asynchronous process.
+A session is considered _ready_ from the client's perspective when the server has confirmed that it is willing to accept the session with the provided origin and URI.
+WebTransport protocols MAY allow clients to send data before the session is ready; however, they MUST NOT use mechanisms that are unsafe against replay attacks without an explicit indication from the client.

 # Transport Features

-The following transport features are defined in this document.
-This list is not meant to be comprehensive; future documents may define new features for both new and already existing transports.

-All transport protocols MUST provide datagrams, unidirectional and bidirectional streams in order to make the transport protocols easily interchangeable.
+All transport protocols MUST provide datagrams, unidirectional and bidirectional streams in order to make the transport protocols interchangeable.

 ## Datagrams